jamesridle/devopschromecast/README.md

 # devopschromecastdotcom.net
-A static website that cycles through excellent memes and shitty campfire gifs on our Chromecast in devops.
+A static website that makes everyone happy during the holidays.